-Unlike ‘offline’ marketing, everything in digital marketing is measurable and digital marketing managers that have a proven record of increasing traffic and conversions of a business, are more likely to earn more than managers you only know the theoretical part.
+Unlike ‘offline’ marketing, everything in digital marketing is measurable, and digital marketing managers that have a proven record of increasing traffic and conversions of business, are more likely to earn more than managers you only know the theoretical part.

 Digital marketing is not a theoretical concept but it’s practical.
 It’s not enough to know the theories behind the different digital marketing techniques but you need to know how to actually implement them.

 A digital marketing manager needs to have practical skills and this means that taking a course on Digital Marketing is a good starting point but not enough.

 My recommendation on how to become a digital marketing manager is the following:

 - Become an SEO Expert – Learn everything you can about SEO and start practicing by creating your own website.